 Program sponsors may choose from several meal service types to meet the needs of their students.
 These include but are not limited to:

 Reimbursement is based on meals served to children at the established free, reduced, and paid rate depending on the eligibility of the student served.

-United States Department of Agriculture (USDA) Food and Drug Administration
+United States Department of Agriculture (USDA) Food and Nutrition Service (FNS)

-For help understanding basic qualification requirements or if you need assistance with the application process please contact USBE CNP.
+Please contact the USBE Child Nutrition Program for assistance understanding qualification requirements or if you need assistance with the application process.

 Please contact the Utah State Board of Education (USBE) Child Nutrition Program (CNP) for all training requests and access to the UEN courses.